maxadamo/galera_maxscale/README.md

 ## Limitations

-- not fully tested on ipv4 only
+- not tested on ipv4 only
-- I added `ipv6` to keepalived but it's still not working
-- init.pp missing the full list of parameters
 - not tested yet on Ubuntu
-- initial state transfer is supported only through Percona Xtrabackup.
-I see no reason to support `mysqldump` and `rsync` since the donor would not be available during the transfer.
-I'll investigate soon how `mariabackup` works.
+- initial state transfer is supported only through Percona Xtrabackup (I see no reason to use `mysqldump` and `rsync` since the donor would be unavailable during the transfer.
+I'll investigate soon how `mariabackup` works).
-- manage major/minor versions properly
+- handle major/minor versions properly

 ## Development

 Feel free to make pull requests and/or open issues on [my GitHub Repository](https://github.com/maxadamo/galera_maxscale)

 ## Release Notes/Contributors/Etc. **Optional**